m6vrm/flowkit/README.md

 Flow steps.
 In fact, these are screens or some kind of navigation actions.

-According to the step `TransitionNavigator` makes the transition to the screen.
+According to the step the `TransitionNavigator` makes transition to the screen.

 ### StepResult

 The results of the flow steps.
-Either the data that came from the previous screen, or some kind of flag indicating the completion of the step.
+Either the data that came from the previous screen, or some kind of flag indicating a completion of the step.

 Based on the result of the step, the `StateReducer` creates a new state, and the `TransitionProvider` determines which transition to make next.